opst/knitfab-docs/01.getting-started/getting-started.en.md

 # # on_node (optional):
-# #   Specify the node where this plan is executed.
+# #   Specify the node where this Plan is executed.
 # #
 # #   For each level (may, prefer and must), you can put node labels or taints in "key=value" format.
 # #   Labels show a node characteristic, and taints show a node restriction.